Configuration API in Drupal

-In this series, you will learn about Configuration Entities and, as a module developer, how to utilize Drupal's Configuration API to store, retrieve, and utilize configuration data in settings or configuration forms.
+In this course, you will learn how to utilize Drupal's Configuration API to store, retrieve, and use configuration data in a module.

-In this series of tutorials, you'll learn how to make use of various aspects of configuration entities, including:
+You'll learn how to make use of various aspects of Drupal's Configuration API, including:

 • Default configuration